 Watch your horse’s rib cage.
 Monitor his breathing, listening out for any signs of respiratory discomfort, such as shallow breathing, ragged breaths, or crackly noises when he breathes.

-From this information, your vet will know how to proceed with a diagnosis.
+Your vet will know how to proceed with a diagnosis from this information.

-However, there are other factors to consider depending on what appears to simulate the sweating.
+However, other factors should be considered depending on what appears to simulate the sweating.

 How To Deal With a Horse That Sweats At Night